Official Live: 101 Proof: Content

 "We recorded the new material during a break in our tour.
 We recorded them in 12 days.
 It was a great feeling to get back in the studio again.
 Especially when we knew the songs were going to go on an album that is so important for us and our fans.

 We felt like after 7 years of playing live, that we wanted to put out a record with all our best tunes.
 Songs that have our own TLC instead of all that foolishness that happens when a band puts out a greatest hits album or some overdubbed live album."

 The track "Dom/Hollow" is an amalgamation of parts of "Domination" (originally from Cowboys from Hell) and "Hollow" (originally from Vulgar Display of Power).
 The band played "Domination" leading into "Hollow" virtually every time they played either song live.

 The track "Hostile" is simply a live version of "Fucking Hostile" (from Vulgar Display of Power) with a shortened title.

 During the song "Becoming", the band would end the song with the outro of "Throes of Rejection" from their album Far Beyond Driven.
 Likewise, the band ended "I'm Broken" with the outro of "By Demons Be Driven" from the album Vulgar Display of Power.

+Official footage exists of the live portion that was meant for the next home video that has yet to come out.